Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Error Analysis

+The hierarchical memorization analysis above explains errors arising from insufficient training data redundancy: less-redundant fields are fabricated while more-redundant ones are retained.
+However, a different class of errors occurs even when citation counts are high.
+Rather than incomplete memorization, these errors stem from the conflation of multiple similar records.

-A particular case is the highest-citation error record in Table~\ref{tab:error} ("Generative Adversarial Nets: A Review and New Perspectives," 19,612 citations, cosine similarity = 0.914).
-In this realm, there are multiple highly cited papers \cite{gan_original,gan} and their survey papers with similar phrasing \cite{gan2,gan1}, suggesting \textit{memory interference}: when multiple highly cited papers share similar titles and semantic content, the model conflates metadata across distinct bibliographic records, synthesizing a plausible but non-existent combination.
+A notable case is the highest-citation error record in Table~\ref{tab:error} ("Generative Adversarial Nets: A Review and New Perspectives," 19,612 citations, cosine similarity = 0.914).
+In this domain, multiple highly cited papers by the same lead author share nearly identical titles: \begin{itemize} \item Goodfellow et al. (2014) Generative adversarial nets.
+Advances in Neural Information Processing Systems. \cite{gan_original} \item Goodfellow et al. (2020) Generative adversarial networks.
+Communications of the ACM. \cite{gan} \end{itemize} In addition, several survey papers on GANs with similar phrasing also exist \cite{gan1,gan2}.
+The generated record appears to conflate these sources: while the author list matches Goodfellow et al., the title incorporates survey-like phrasing ("A Review and New Perspectives") that does not belong to either original paper.

+This suggests \textit{memory interference}: when multiple highly cited papers share similar titles and semantic content, the model conflates metadata across distinct bibliographic records, synthesizing a plausible but non-existent combination.
 This indicates that even for highly redundant knowledge, retrieval is not a simple lookup but rather a probabilistic reconstruction that can merge overlapping high-frequency patterns.
 In other words, unless a single bibliographic record appears frequently enough to override probabilistic token associations, it may not achieve accurate memorization.